MuncleUscles/radflix/README.md

 ## Rationale

-- Minimal: Only include necessary packages and settings for printing "hello world".
+- Minimal: Only include necessary packages and settings to print the `NODE_ENV` value.
-- Hot reload: Use `nodemon` instead of `webpack` HMR since `nodemon` is easier and more flexible.
+- Hot reload: Use `nodemon` instead of `webpack` HMR since `nodemon` is much easier and more flexible.